shreyanshk/boottorrent/docs/usage.rst

 After installation, a new binary named ``boottorrent`` should be available in your console.
 This program is your entry point and the way to interact with the system.

-.. (atrent) somewhere ("soon", say in the architecture doc) you should explicitly state that this "executable" mus reside on the "server" of the booting network and that it manages DHCP/etc. (I know that in the doc this information is present, but not soon enough)

 You can verify the installation by checking for the installed version inside your console.

 .. code-block:: console